byuflowlab/undergrad-onboarding/1-activities/README.md

 To help introduce the Julia language, we are going to do a practical aerodynamics problem, very similar to a homework problem from the aerodynamics class, ME EN 515.
 The activities here will help you develop the necessary skills to complete your own [Panel Method](JuliaCodingActivities/latex/panelmethod.pdf).

+(Note: The activities are .pdf files that can be downloaded so you don't have to be online to access them.
+Also note that the hyperlinks do _not_ work in the github preview, so you will need to download them if you want the hyper links to function properly.)

 ##### Julia Coding Activities:
 1. [Julia Basics](JuliaCodingActivities/latex/basics.pdf)